Neural Nets, Connectionism, Perceptrons, etc.

 - Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals, "Understanding deep learning (still) requires rethinking generalization", Communications of the ACM 64 (2021): 107--115 [previous version: arxiv:1611.03530]

-- Recommended, historical:
+- Recommended, historical interest:

 - Michael A. Arbib, Brains, Machines and Mathematics [1964; a model of clarity in exposition and thought]